Mar Sabor and Mar Proth

-Mor Sabor and Mor Afroth, according to Syrian Christians of Kerala, were two bishops from the Church of the East (often described in local memory as “Syrian bishops”) who are believed to have arrived around 825 AD along with a group of Christian settlers from Persia.
+Mar Sabor and Mar Afroth, according to Syrian Christians of Kerala, were two bishops from the Church of the East (often described in local memory as “Syrian bishops”) who are believed to have arrived around 825 AD along with a group of Christian settlers from Persia.
 Together, they established ecclesiastical institutions in several regions.
 Revered for their devoutness, they were posthumously recognized as saints by the local ecclesiastical body.

 The mission is said to have received permission from the then king of Kerala to build a church in Kollam.

 That the historicity of this mission cannot be verified does not dispute the epigraphical evidence that Christians were on the Malabar Coast in 9th century AD.
 Kollam Syrian copper plates, a 9th-century royal grant from Kerala, mentions that certain Maruvan Sapir Iso built a church at Kollam with the blessing of the then Emperor of Kerala.
 It is likely that Mar Sapir had a companion named Mar Proth.
 A stone cross, one of the five Persian Crosses, with Sassanid Pahlavi inscription recovered also mentions certain "Afras the Syrian" as "the son of Chaharabukht".